Holiday Pick-up Schedule

 - Cardboard: packing boxes, cereal boxes, gift boxes, corrugated cardboard; flatten all boxes prior to placing them in your cart.

-- Certain glass products: window or auto glass, light bulbs, mirrors, glass cookware or bakeware, ceramics
+- Certain glass products: window or auto glass, light bulbs, mirrors, glass cookware or bakeware, ceramics.

-- Medical waste and pharmaceuticals
+- Medical waste and pharmaceutical items.

 - Make sure all recyclable material fits inside the blue recycling cart and the lid closes completely.